 Challenging Contras & Squares, Couple Dances, Contra/Square Dance Callers’ Workshop

 Julian Cole often performs music in the Boston area – in the Revels, at the Boston Early Music Festival; he has toured English Cathedrals with duo Jadis and appeared in New York as a guest artist with Ex Umbris.
-He was the bass singer in the jazz a-capella quartet Euphoria.
+He was the bass singer in the jazz a cappella quartet Euphoria.
 Julian has taught Early Music at Union College, Schenectady and at various workshops in New England including Pinewoods Early Music Week.

 Eric is a graduate of Berea College, a fine arts major in textiles.
 His festive banners, paper cuts, and decorations grace Seabury Center at CCDS.
 He has been making temari for over 12 years.
 Temari Craft